-6.4.1 At least three non-executive members will be appointed to the Board, including the Chair; and all the Board and committee members will comply with the Seven Principles of Public Life (the Nolan Principles) and meet the criteria described in the fit and proper person test.

-- 6.4.2 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers and the population, in line with the rules set out in the NHS Provider Selection Regime. - 6.4.3 The ICB will comply with the requirements of the NHS Provider Selection Regime, including complying with existing procurement rules until the provider selection regime comes into effect: - ensure that there are decision-making structures within the ICB that allow for decisions around arranging healthcare services in line with the NHS Provider Selection Regime; - b) ensure that there are appropriate governance structures to address any challenges that may follow decisions about provider selection; - c) ensure that local audit arrangements are capable of auditing the decisions made under the NHS Provider Selection Regime. - 6.4.4 The ICB will comply with local authority health overview and scrutiny requirements.
+- 6.4.1 At least three non-executive members will be appointed to the Board, including the Chair; and all the Board and committee members will comply with the Seven Principles of Public Life (the Nolan Principles) and meet the criteria described in the fit and proper person test. - 6.4.2 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers and the population, in line with the rules set out in the NHS Provider Selection Regime. - 6.4.3 The ICB will comply with the requirements of the NHS Provider Selection Regime, including: - ensure that there are decision-making structures within the ICB that allow for decisions around arranging healthcare services in line with the NHS Provider Selection Regime; - b) ensure that there are appropriate governance structures to address any challenges that may follow decisions about provider selection; - c) ensure that local audit arrangements are capable of auditing the decisions made under the NHS Provider Selection Regime. - 6.4.4 The ICB will comply with local authority health overview and scrutiny requirements.